 - Bring someone to drive you home, or make other arrangements for transportation.

 The success of your laser procedure depends on our accuracy, the skill of the laser surgeon, and also the safety, accuracy, and sophistication of the equipment.
 At Skowron Eye Care our primary objective is to provide you with the most advanced technology, best results, and greatest degree of safety available.
-Automated, state-of-the-art equipment is used to test your vision, measure, and map your cornea.
-Over 6,000 separate points on the eye are measured – creating a topographical map of your eye's shape.
-We will review your clinical findings and explain what you can expect during and after your procedure.
+Automated, state-of-the-art equipment is used to test your vision, measure, and map determine your cornea health by measuring over 6,000 separate points, creating a 3D topographical map of the shape of your eye.

 Immediately prior to your procedure, your eyelids and lashes will be cleaned.
 Antibiotic, anti-inflammatory, and anesthetic drops will be placed in your eyes.
 A mild sedative may be given.
 Once you are prepared for your procedure, you will be escorted to the laser suite for treatment.
 The information from your eye exam is used to program the advanced computer software.
 The computer calculates the required corneal change and directs the laser to make this change.
 The surgeon programs and operates the laser, maintaining control throughout your entire procedure.